CS102-Classroom-Notes-and-Assignments/lesson-9/README.md

 }
 ```

-## Pointers to Functions
+### Pointers to Functions
-Function is not a variable, but it is possible to define pointers to functions, which can be assigned, placed in arrays, passed to functions, returned by functions, and so on.
+- Function is not a variable, but it is possible to define pointers to functions, which can be assigned, placed in arrays, passed to functions, returned by functions, and so on.

 #### Sorting algo:
-Comparison function - determines ordering of any pair
+1. Comparison function - determines ordering of any pair
-We can interchange this based on the type of sort we want
+	- We can interchange this based on the type of sort we want
-Exchange function - reverses order of any pair
+2. Exchange function - reverses order of any pair
-We can interchange this based on the object we are comparing
+	- We can interchange this based on the object we are comparing
-Sorter - compares and echanges until the objects are in order
+3. Sorter - compares and echanges until the objects are in order

 If we wanted to switch out the comparison function based on the command line arguments, we can use a pointer to the different functions.

 In the example below, we are interchanging a number comparison and a string comparison.
-Any pointer can be cast to (void *) and back again without loss of information, so we can call qsort by casting arguments to void *.
+Any pointer can be cast to ```(void *)``` and back again without loss of information, so we can call qsort by casting arguments to void *.
 The elaborate cast of the function argument casts the arguments of the comparison function.
 These will generally have no effect on actual representation, but assure the compiler that all is well.
-int (*comp) (void*, void*) says that comp is a pointer to a function that has two void * arguments and returns an int.
-The parentheses are important as if we wrote int *comp(void*, void *) it means comp is a function returning a pointer ro an int.
+- ```int (*comp) (void*, void*)``` says that comp is a pointer to a function that has two void * arguments and returns an int.
+The parentheses are important as if we wrote ```int *comp(void*, void *)``` it means comp is a function returning a pointer to an ```int```.
 ```c
 #include <stdio.h>
 #include <string.h>